 Ranjan v.
-Aviva General Insurance Company, 2026 CanLII 15058 (ON LAT)
+Aviva General Insurance Company,

 The applicant was found to have sustained a catastrophic impairment pursuant to Criterion 8 of the Statutory Accident Benefits Schedule.